NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:create-experiment

-#### bspace:create-experiment *name*
+#### bspace:create-experiment *string* *boolean*

-Create a new experiment with the specified name.
-An error will be thrown if an experiment already exists with the provided name.
+Create a new experiment specified in the first input.
+If an experiment already exists with that name and the second input is true, that experiment will be overwritten with the default experiment.
+If an experiment already exists with that name and the second input is false, an error will be thrown.

 Example:

 ```
-bspace:create-experiment "my-experiment"
+bspace:create-experiment "my-experiment" true
 ```

 ### bspace:delete-experiment

-#### bspace:delete-experiment *name*
+#### bspace:delete-experiment *string*

-Delete the experiment with the specified name.
-An error will be thrown if no experiment exists with the provided name.
+Delete the experiment specified in the first input.
+An error will be thrown if the specified experiment does not exist.

 Example: